Moses Dyer: Manukau United

 On 30 March 2018, Dyer signed for Kevin Fallon's newly formed Manukau United in New Zealand's NRFL Premier.

 Florø

 On 25 July 2018, Dyer signed with Norwegian First Division side Florø SK.
 That season, he made seven appearances, scoring one goals as Florø was relegated to the Second Division.
 The following season, Dyer made nineteen league appearances, scoring six goals.

 Valour FC

 On 14 February 2020, Dyer signed with Canadian Premier League side Valour FC.
 He made his debut on August 16 against Cavalry FC.
 After the 2021 CPL season, Valour announced they had exercised Dyer's contract option, keeping him at the club through 2022.
 In December 2022, Valour announced that Dyer would be departing the club.

 FC Tulsa

 On 22 December 2022, Dyer signed with USL Championship side FC Tulsa.

+On 15 March 2024, FC Tulsa announced the mutual termination of Dyer's contract.

+Vancouver FC

+In March 2024, Dyer returned to the Canadian Premier League, joining Vancouver FC.
+In August 2024, he was loaned to Pacific FC for the remainder of 2024 in a loan swap, with Ayman Sellouf heading to Vancouver FC on loan for the same duration.